 - NextCare Urgent Care located at 20950 N Tatum Blvd #190, Phoenix, AZ 85050

 - Banner Boswell Medical Center located at 10401 W Thunderbird Blvd, Sun City, AZ 85351

 - Banner Gateway Medical Center located at 1900 N Higley Rd, Gilbert, AZ 85234

-If you are experiencing symptoms for coronavirus and do not have life-threatening conditions, call your primary care doctor for more information.
+If you are experiencing symptoms of coronavirus and do not have life-threatening conditions, call your primary care doctor for more information.

 COVID-19 Resources for Older Adults

 In order to stay up-to-date and informed about coronavirus, here are a few external resources recommended for older adults and Maricopa County: